Any topological recursion on a rational spectral curve is KP integrable: Global KP symmetries

 A reason to introduce $\Omega_n$ in this form is that they are actually independent of $x$ and are uniquely determined by the differentials $\omega^{(g)}_n$.
 Indeed, a different choice of the $x$-function changes both the factor $\sqrt{\omega^{(0),{\rm sing}}_2(z^+,z^-)}=\frac{\sqrt{dx^+dx^-}}{x^+-x^-}$ and the regularization term $\omega^{(0),{\rm sing}}_2$ of the singular form $\omega^{(0)}_2$ under the integral in the definition of $\cT_0$.
 An easy computation shows that these two changes compensate one another, see~\cite[Equation (3.10)]{ABDKS3}. \end{remark}

 \begin{remark} We regard $\cW_n$ as an $(n+1)$-differential on $\Sigma^{n+1}$ depending on an additional parameter $u$.
-One can see that in it the integration can be considered as an (infinite) combination of the differentials $\omega^{(\tilde g)}_{\tilde n}$ and their derivatives.
+One can see that in the definition of $\cW_n$ the integration can be interpreted as an (infinite) combination of the differentials $\omega^{(\tilde g)}_{\tilde n}$ and their derivatives.
 This fact follows from the equality

 where $\cS(u)=u^{-1}(e^{u/2} - e^{-u/2})$.
 As a corollary, the coefficient of each monomial in~$\hbar$ and~$u$ in $\cW_n$ is a differential polynomial in $\omega$'s.
 In particular, let us set $\cW^{(g),r}_{n}\coloneqq[u^{r}\hbar^{2g-1+n}]\cW_n$.
 Then, we have